 It is the mission of Up-Down to create a safe, fun, and nostalgic entertainment experience that presents an alternative to the traditional bar scene and provides value to our guests, staff, partners, community, and industry.

 Josh oversees operations of all three Up-Down locations and is the driving force on the upcoming St. Louis location.
 Josh graduated from the University of Iowa with a degree in Psychology, even making a few appearances on the Dean’s List.
 When not studying, he was working for Mateer, learning the ropes in the restaurant/bar industry.
 Josh was quickly promoted to General Manager, before becoming the Managing Partner of Wooly’s live entertainment venue, which he co-owns with Mateer and Summers.
 After owning Wooly’s for two years, Josh was ready for his next project.
-He spearheaded the creation and development of the first Up-Down location in Des Moines and has gone on to successfully open two additional locations (Kansas City, and Minneapolis).
+He spearheaded the creation and development of the first Up-Down location in Des Moines and has gone on to successfully open four additional locations (Kansas City, Minneapolis, Milwaukee, and St. Louis).
 Josh is passionate about business development, hospitality, and community involvement.

 Rafe manages the procurement and restoration of games for all Up-Down locations.
 He started in the restaurant industry while to pay his way through college at the University of Northern Iowa where he studied Business.
 Rafe served as the General Manager of three different restaurants to gain experience before purchasing his first restaurant.
 He has over two decades in the restaurant/bar business and has been mentoring Josh Ivey and Joey Akers for the past thirteen years.
-He currently owns Blue Moose Tap House, DC’s Sports Bar, and Fieldhouse in Iowa City, as well as being a partner with Ivey and Summers in Wooly’s and Up-Down’s three locations.
-When not restoring games for Up Down, you can find Rafe spending time at home with his two children or traveling.
+He currently owns Blue Moose Tap House, DC’s Sports Bar, and Fieldhouse in Iowa City, as well as being a partner with Ivey and Summers in Wooly’s and Up-Down’s five locations.
+When not restoring games for Up Down, you can find Rafe spending time at home with his children or traveling.

 Here’s what the Media has to say….